Certificate

 3.2.4.
 Motor Control Applied to Systems Theory

 3.3.
-Communication Processes in Systems Theory
+Communication Processes in the Theory of Systems

 3.3.1.
 From Message to Movement

 3.3.1.1.
-Efficient Communication Process
+The Efficient Communication Process

 3.3.1.2.
-Stages of Learning
+The Stages of Learning

 3.3.2.
 VAKT Principles

 3.3.3.
-Performance Knowledge vs. Outcome Knowledge
+Performance Knowledge Vs. Outcome Knowledge

 3.3.4.
 Verbal feedback in System Interactions